on July 4th, 2014

 How Can You Ensure You Won’t Get Scammed?

 If homeowners in the area need waterproofing or foundation repair, professionals can help.
 What are some ways to ensure homeowners they are getting a reputable company without waterproofing scams?

 - ASK FOR REFERENCES: Any basement waterproofing company that has been in the business for a while will have plenty of satisfied customers who are willing to tell others about how happy they were with the work that was done for them.

 - ASK FOR EXAMPLES OF THEIR WORK: A waterproofing company worth its salt will be able to showcase examples of its best work for new potential clients.
 If sample photos aren’t available, ask the contractor for addresses of local basements they have worked on.
-You can check out our photo gallery on the website.
+You can check out our case studies and testimonies on the website.

-- LOOK AT THEIR EMPLOYEES: This rule is much more Important than most homeowners realize.
-Don’t just shrug off unprofessional employees and assume that since they are doing manual labor, they have an excuse to be sloppy looking or rude.
-Unprofessional employees probably means that the company has unprofessional owners.
-If they aren’t serious enough to maintain a dress code or encourage good customer service with their employees, then they probably aren’t a company you want In your home.
+- LOOK AT THEIR EMPLOYEES: This rule is much more important than most homeowners realize.
+Don’t just shrug off unprofessional employees and assume that since they are doing manual labor, they have an excuse to be sloppy-looking or rude.
+Unprofessional employees probably mean that the company has unprofessional owners.
+If they aren’t serious enough to maintain a dress code or encourage good customer service with their employees, then they probably aren’t a company you want in your home.

 - ASK QUESTIONS THROUGHOUT THE PROCESS: Don’t get in their way or be too bothersome while they are performing the work (especially when heavy equipment is being used), but never be afraid to ask questions If you don’t understand what they are doing

 If all else fails, call us.
-We will provide free estimates, provide you with testimonials, and prove to you that we can’t be beat in Pittsburgh, PA or the surrounding area!
+We will provide free estimates, provide you with testimonials, and prove to you that we can’t be beaten in Pittsburgh, PA or the surrounding area!